Downsizing is a multifaceted process. You can do it in one all-inclusive sweep or in steps. I recommend the latter for a number of reasons.

-Keep in mind that possessions like a big house, expensive car, or a lavish wardrobe doesn’t make the man or the woman.
+Keep in mind that possessions like a big house, an expensive car, or a lavish wardrobe don’t make the man or the woman.
 Men and women do that from within by developing priceless character, integrity, and self-confidence.

 Sources for your stuff

 Garage sale – Conducting a garage sale during each downsizing step is an excellent way to make money and get rid of the stuff you no longer want.
 A successful garage sale requires hard work, but it can also be a lot of fun!
 Especially when the money starts filling your pocket and your unwanted stuff starts rolling away in buyer vehicles.